 Medicare Advantage plans require that you see health care providers that are listed in a network.
 And, if you choose providers that are not included in the plan’s network (other than for emergency care), you will end up paying more – or even all of the charges – for the services that you receive.

 This is not the case if you have a Medicare Supplement plan.
 In fact, with a Medicare supplement insurance plan, you can see any doctor or provider that accepts Medicare – anywhere in the U.S. – with no networks to worry about.
-This is true, regardless of which insurance company you have your Medicare supplement plan through, doesn’t matter if its Aetna, Mutual Of Omaha, AARP, Cigna, etc.
+This is true, regardless of which insurance company you have your Medicare supplement plan through, it doesn’t matter if its Aetna, Mutual Of Omaha, UnitedHealthcare®, Cigna, etc.

 Call us directly at (800) 208-4974 for a free quote comparison on Medicare supplement plans.